jaizyikhwan/pos-soni-elektronik/README.md

 # POS Soni Elektronik

 A real-world Point of Sale (POS) and Inventory Management System built using Laravel and Livewire.
-This project was developed for a small retail electronics store and is currently used in real daily operations.
+This project was developed for a small retail electronics store and is actively used in daily operations.

 ## 📌 Background

 This system was created to solve real problems in a family-owned retail store that sells home appliances and electronics in a small-town environment.
-The goal was to build a simple, fast, and reliable POS system tailored to actual user needs instead of using complex commercial software.
+The goal was to build a simple, fast, and reliable POS system tailored to actual user needs, rather than using complex commercial software.

 ## 🚀 Features